-- (1) Director fees are amounts accrued under the Company's deferred share unit plan as described in Note 7(d). - (2) Wages and benefits includes amounts paid or accrued for geological consulting fees, management consulting fees and payroll costs to related parties and former related parties.
+- (1) Director fees are amounts accrued under the Company's deferred share unit plan as described in Note 7(c) of the financial statements. - (2) Wages and benefits includes amounts paid or accrued for geological consulting fees, management consulting fees and payroll costs to related parties and former related parties.